N3uralCreativity/RoGradient_Lua/README.md

 ## **🎯 Final Thoughts**
 This module allows for **dynamic and smooth color transitions** in UI elements.
 By adjusting interpolation methods and step counts, you can create visually appealing UI designs in Roblox games.

-Let me know if you need further clarifications or enhancements! 🚀

 ### **Explanation of the Code & Its Mathematics**
 This **Advanced Gradient Module** is written in **Luau 5.1 Lua** and is responsible for generating smooth color gradients in UI elements.
 It includes: